SociallyIneptWeeb/AICoverGen/README.md

 Once the 2 input fields are filled in, simply click `Download`!
 Once the output message says `[NAME] Model successfully downloaded!`, you should be able to use it in the `Generate song covers` tab!

-### Upload RVC models via WebUI
+### Upload RVC models

 ![](images/webui_upload_model.png?raw=true)

-For people who have trained RVC v2 models locally and would like to use them for AI Cover generations.
+For people who have trained RVC v2 models locally and would like to use them for AI cover generations.
 Navigate to the `Upload model` subtab under the `Manage models` tab, and follow the instructions.
 Once the output message says `[NAME] Model successfully uploaded!`, you should be able to use it in the `Generate` tab after clicking the refresh models button!

-### Delete RVC models via WebUI
+### Delete RVC models

 TBA

-### Running the pipeline via WebUI
+### Running the pipeline

 ![](images/webui-front-page?raw=true)

 - From the Voice model dropdown menu, select the voice model to use.
 - In the song input field, copy and paste the link to any song on YouTube, the full path to a local audio file, or select a cached input song.
 - Pitch should be set to either -12, 0, or 12 depending on the original vocals and the RVC AI modal.
 This ensures the voice is not *out of tune*.
-- Other advanced options for voice conversion and audio mixing can be viewed by clicking the accordion arrow to expand.
+- Other advanced options for vocal conversion, audio mixing and etc. can be viewed by clicking the  appropriate accordion arrow to expand.

-Once all main options are filled in, click `Generate` and the AI generated cover should appear in a less than a few minutes depending on your GPU.
+Once all options are filled in, click `Generate` and the AI generated cover should appear in a less than a few minutes depending on your GPU.

-### Running each step of the pipeline separetely via WebUI
+### Running each step of the pipeline separately
 TBA

-## Usage with CLI
+## CLI
 TBA